HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```
 wget -O homeassistant-supervised.deb https://github.com/home-assistant/supervised-installer/releases/latest/download/homeassistant-supervised.deb
 # You can type "ls" to ensure the download was succesful
-# The -O  is there to overwrite exiting files if there are, which makes troubleshooting easier, by having no need to uninstall it after an error.
 ```

 ## Installation of Homeassistant-supervised